Alex Kirilloff Player Props: Twins vs. Mariners

-On Monday, Alex Kirilloff (coming off going 2-for-4 with a double, a home run and four RBI) and the Minnesota Twins face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 9:40 PM ET.
+The Minnesota Twins, including Alex Kirilloff and his .469 slugging percentage over his past 10 games, battle starter Bryan Woo and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.

-In his most recent game, he racked up two extra-base hits (2-for-4 with a double, a home run and four RBI) against the Athletics.
+In his most recent game, he strung together two hits (going 2-for-4 with an RBI) against the Mariners.

 Alex Kirilloff Game Info & Props vs. the Mariners